The Cost Savings and Other Benefits of Going With a Pre-Fab Cottage The Cost Savings and Other Benefits of Going With a Pre-Fab Cottage

 Safety

 Some seem to mistake modular homes for mobile homes.
 The latter category includes vehicles like a Winnebago, which go from place to place; a modular home is stationary, just like a conventional building.
 Although it consists of pre-fab sections, a pre-fab cottage is as structurally sound as a traditional home.
-Most modular structures can withstand winds of up to 175-mph, which is far more than you are likely to face from a storm at the cottage.
+Most modular structures can withstand winds of up to 175 mph, which is far more than you are likely to face from a storm at the cottage.

 Also, a third-party inspector checks each section of the structure while it is still in the factory.
 Thus, the company you deal with can address any potential issues before the building site assembly even begins.